Skip to main content

 Respect of other patrons

 Noise and conversations are expected to be kept at low levels out of consideration for other patrons.
-Bringing pets or animals into the Library, other than service animals necessary for accommodation, must be authorized by the Director.
+Bringing pets or animals into the Library, other than service animals necessary for accommodation, must be authorized by the Executive Director.

 Respect of library employees